-Describe an activity associated with your job that is clearly defined and contains "quantity, quality, and time" components.

-The Quality component is: The Quantity component is: The Time component is:
+Describe an activity associated PRACTICE A quality, and time" component. neu una contains quantity, The Quality component is: The Quantity component is: The Time component is:

 How does this clear definition of what your leader expects affect your personal satisfaction and your work performance?